ARM-software/psa-api/doc/crypto/api/keys/management.rst

     The output of this function can be passed to `psa_import_key()` to create an equivalent object.

-    If the implementation of `psa_import_key()` supports other formats beyond the format specified here, the output from `psa_export_key()` must use the representation specified in :secref:`key_formats`, not the originally imported representation.
+    If the implementation of `psa_import_key()` supports other formats beyond the format specified here, the output from `psa_export_key()` must use the representation specified in :secref:`key-types`, not the originally imported representation.

-    For standard key types, the output format is defined in :secref:`key_formats`.
+    For standard key types, the output format is defined in the relevant *Key format* section in :secref:`key-types`.
     The policy on the key must have the usage flag `PSA_KEY_USAGE_EXPORT` set.

 .. function:: psa_export_public_key